yasinsutoglu/NodeJS_Jobster/README.md

 ```

 - create .env and provide correct values
-- you can copy from previous project (just change the DB name)
+- you can create a new DB with jobster name

 .env